mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 Please skip this section if you either don't know how to program in Prolog or if you have no interest in learning Prolog.
 I have a writing project for a book titled Prolog for AI applications that is a work in progress.
 When that book is released I will add a link here.
 Before my Python book is released Sheila McIlraith has a [Swi-Prolog tutorial](https://www.cs.toronto.edu/~sheila/324/f05/tuts/swi.pdf) written for her students that is a good starting point and you can use the official [Swi-Prolog manual](https://www.swi-prolog.org/pldoc/doc_for?object=manual) for specific information.
 I will make this section self-contained if you just want to read the material without writing any Python + Prolog applications.

 You can start by reading the documentation for [setting up Swi-Prolog so it can be called from Python](https://www.swi-prolog.org/pldoc/man?section=mqi-python-installation).

+I own many books on Prolog but my favorite that I recommend is ["The Art Of Prolog"](https://mitpress.mit.edu/9780262691635/the-art-of-prolog/) by Leon S. Sterling and Ehud Y. Shapiro.
+Here are a few benefits to using Prolog:

+- Natural fit for symbolic reasoning: Prolog is a logic programming language, which means that it is particularly well-suited for tasks that involve symbolic reasoning and manipulation of symbols.
+This makes it an excellent choice for tasks such as natural language processing, knowledge representation, and expert systems.
+- Built-in support for logic and rule-based systems: Prolog has built-in support for logic and rule-based systems, which makes it easy to represent knowledge and perform inferences.
+The syntax of Prolog is based on first-order logic, which means that it is similar to the way humans think and reason.
+- High-level and expressive: Prolog provides a high-level and expressive syntax, which makes it relatively easy to write and understand code.
+The declarative nature of Prolog also makes it more readable and maintainable than some other languages.
+- Automatic backtracking and search: Prolog provides automatic backtracking and search, which makes it easy to implement algorithms that require searching through large spaces of possible solutions.
+- Support for natural language processing: Prolog has a set of built-in predicates and libraries that support natural language processing, which makes it an ideal choice for tasks such as natural language understanding and generation.
+- Large community and open-source libraries: Prolog has a large community of users and developers, which means that there are many open-source libraries and tools available for use in Prolog projects.
+- Easy integration with other languages: Prolog can be easily integrated with other programming languages, such as Python, C, C++, Common Lisp, and Java, which makes it a good choice for projects that require a combination of different languages.
+- Concise and less prone to errors: Prolog code is concise, which means less lines of code to write.
+Also, some programmers find that the declarative nature of the language makes it less prone to errors.

 ### Using Swi-Prolog for the Semantic Web, Fetching Web Pages, and Handling JSON

 In several ways reading the historic Scientific American Article from 2001 [The Semantic Web - A new form of Web content that is meaningful to computers will unleash a revolution of new possibilities](https://www-sop.inria.fr/acacia/cours/essi2006/Scientific%20American_%20Feature%20Article_%20The%20Semantic%20Web_%20May%202001.pdf) by Tim Berners-Lee, James Hendler, and Ora Lassila changed my life.
 I spent a lot of time experimenting with the Swi-Prolog **semweb** library that I found to be the easiest way to experiment with RDF.
 We will cover the open source Apache Jena/Fuseki RDF data store and query engine in a later chapter.
 The Common Lisp and Semantic Web tools company [Franz Inc.](https://franz.com)very kindly subsidized my work writing two Semantic Web books that cover Common Lisp, Java, Clojure, and Scala (available as downloadable PDFs on my [web site](https://markwatson.com)).
 Writing these books lead directly to being invited to work at Google as a consultant using their Knowledge Graph.